ctsit/redcap_oncore_client/README.md

 | 15519 | Subject Refused    |
 | 3165  | Unknown            |

-If you want ethnicity data from OnCore todisplay with labels in REDCap, make ethnicity a radio button field with these codes:
+If you want ethnicity data from OnCore to display with labels in REDCap, make ethnicity a radio button field with these codes:

 ```
 3163,Hispanic or Latino